Advertisement

 Multivitamins

-People who can’t get enough of their necessary nutrients through diet alone—such as pregnant or breastfeeding women, or older adults—might benefit from supplements.
+People who can’t get enough of their necessary nutrients through diet alone—such as pregnant or breastfeeding people or older adults—might benefit from supplements.
 But you shouldn’t rely on a vitamin to supplement a poor diet.

 “I don't recommend multivitamins as a general rule,” Roach says.
-“For the simple reason that if someone has no symptoms, you can't make anyone feel better.”

 An Image